dfcscience/photoscan_iceberg/README.md

 Carlson_Iceberg_PhotoScan_DenseCloud_ColorFilter_distv1.py is an optional script that can be used to select points in the dense point cloud by color.
 It can be useful when cleaning the dense point cloud.

-These scripts were developed to create high resolution 3D mesh models of drifting icebergs in Greenland using UAV images.
+These scripts were developed to create high resolution 3D mesh models of drifting icebergs in Greenland using UAV images that are described in more detail in Carlson et al. Quantifying iceberg deterioration using UAV imagery and structure from motion photogrammetry software.
+Submitted to Remote Sensing.

 Links to the UAV imagery and the mesh models are provided below

 Iceberg 1, Survey 1, 2017-08-09
 https://zenodo.org/record/4306683#.X9MxZFNKjUo